By Ed Staskus

-The sky was overcast and gusts from the southwest pushed at us sideways as we rode on Riverside along the rim of the valley.
-We glided down Hog’s Back and rode single tracks.
-The dirt was dry and deep rutted and I rode fast.
+The sky was overcast and gusts from the southwest pushed us sideways as we rode on Riverside along the rim of the valley.
+We glided down Hogsback and rode single tracks.
+The dirt was late summer dried out and the ruts were bad, but I rode fast.
 My back wheel went in dangerous directions a few times.
-Skip held back.
-He didn’t want to crash.
+Steve held back.
+He didn’t want to face plant.

-“A little out of control there,” Skip said when we crossed over to a horse path and relaxed.
+“A little out of control there,” Steve said when we crossed over to a horse path and relaxed.

 “Maybe a little,” I said.

 “I want to make it to the altar in one piece,” he said.